Author's Update: April, 2015

 It was the last time she would ever see her sister alive.

 Okay guys… hope you liked the first chapter.
 The story definitely expands from here, so stay tuned.
-And PS, this is not a ghost story… :) Please review if you can.
+And PS, this is not a ghost story… ;) Please review if you'd like.